 The term altcoin is derived from two words: “alternative” and “coin.”
 It refers to any cryptocurrency other than Bitcoin.

 What is an altcoin?
 What are altcoins for?
-Here’s a comprehensive guide Cryptocurrencies have been fascinating millions of people since 2009, when Bitcoin was first launched.
+Here’s a comprehensive guide have been fascinating millions of people since 2009, when Bitcoin was first launched.
 So what is an altcoin in relation to Bitcoin?

 Bitcoin (BTC) is the most well-known among the now tens of thousands of cryptos.
 However, there’s a whole universe of digital currencies beyond Bitcoin, collectively known as altcoins.
 In this article, we’ll explain what altcoins are, their purpose, and how they differ from Bitcoin.